 The Company raises capital to fund its corporate and exploration costs through the sale of its common shares or units consisting of common shares and warrants in order to operate its business and safeguard its ability to continue as a going concern.
 Although the Company has been successful at raising funds in the past through issuance of capital stock, it is uncertain whether it will continue this financing due to uncertain economic conditions.
-There have been no changes to the Company's approach to capital management during the year.
+There have been no changes to the Company's approach to capital management during the current period.

-7. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS
+6. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS

-2010 2009 Cash paid during the year for interest \$ - \$ = Cash paid during the year for income taxes \$ - \$ -
+Thre Three months ended July 31, 2010 ree months ended July 31, 2010 Cash paid during the period for interest \$ - \$ - Cash paid during the period for income taxes \$ - \$ -